Superman: The Animated Series

-Superman: The Animated Series (often shortened as STAS) is an American superhero animated television series based on the DC Comics character Superman.
+Superman: The Animated Series is an American animated superhero television series based on the DC Comics character Superman.
 It was produced by Warner Bros.
-Animation and originally aired on Kids' WB from September 6, 1996 to February 12, 2000.
-It was the second series in the DC Animated Universe after Batman: The Animated Series, and like its predecessor it has been acclaimed for its thematic complexity, writing, voice acting, maturity and modernization of the title character's comic-book mythos.
+Television Animation and originally aired on Kids' WB from September 6, 1996, to February 12, 2000.
+It was the second series in the DC Animated Universe after Batman: The Animated Series, and like its predecessor, it has been acclaimed for its writing, voice acting, maturity, and modernization of the title character's comic-book mythos.

 Overview

 Premiering ten years after the 1986 reboot of the Superman comic-book character, the animated series paid tribute to both the classic Superman of old and the newer "modern" Superman.
 For instance, the depiction of Krypton reflects the older idealized version in the Silver Age of Comic Books.
 The scope of Superman's powers reflects the more restrained contemporary concept as developed by John Byrne, in that the superhero has to struggle to perform spectacular feats.
 However, Clark Kent is shown to be open, if quietly, self-confident, without jeopardizing his secrets.
 This is similar to the depiction of Batman's alter-ego, Bruce Wayne, in Batman: The Animated Series.

-Midway through the series' run, it was combined with The New Batman Adventures to become The New Batman/Superman Adventures.
+Midway through the series' run, it was combined with The New Batman Adventures to become the package series The New Batman/Superman Adventures.
 The characters of Superman and Batman were then spun off into a new animated series, Justice League.
 This series also featured other popular DC Comics characters, including Wonder Woman, The Flash, Green Lantern, Martian Manhunter, and Hawkgirl.
 It spawned a sequel series entitled Justice League Unlimited.

 Several episodes involve Superman encountering other superheroes in the DC universe.
-Batman appears the most often, along with several of his allies and antagonists from The New Batman Adventures, including The Joker, Robin, Alfred Pennyworth, Harley Quinn, Bane, Commissioner Gordon, and Ra's al Ghul, among others.
-In addition, other episodes feature The Flash (alongside the Weather Wizard), Green Lantern (Kyle Rayner) (with Sinestro and the Green Lantern Corps), Aquaman, and Doctor Fate (along with his wife Inza and Karkull).
+Batman appears the most often, along with several of his allies and antagonists from The New Batman Adventures, including the Joker, Robin, Alfred Pennyworth, Harley Quinn, Bane, Commissioner Gordon, and Ra's al Ghul, among others.
+In addition, other episodes feature The Flash (alongside Weather Wizard), Green Lantern (Kyle Rayner) (with Sinestro and the Green Lantern Corps), Aquaman, and Doctor Fate (along with his wife Inza and Karkull).